From Thailand to a great English adventure in New York

 Anything else you'd like to share?

 P: I agree, Kings has such a good system and everyone is very helpful.
-People at Kings take care every student.
+People at Kings take care of every student.

 Also, there is great technology here.
 Our classroom has a smart board.
 Amazing.
 Teachers have a computer and access to internet right there in the classroom so can find things on the internet very quickly.
 For listening activities, teacher use new technology and a very good sound system.
 The chairs and desks are very modern and nice.